Sanchaksh/newz/README.md

 # Newz Application

 A News Project using [News.org API](https://newsapi.org/) and Flutter.
-Get all the lastest updates over at the application.
+Get all the lastest updates from around the world over at this application.

 ## Getting Started with the News application.